 The widespread ownership of mobile phones among young people requires that school staff, teachers, students and parents/carers take steps to ensure that mobile phones are used responsibly at school.
 This Mobile Phone Policy is designed to ensure that potential issues involving mobile phones can be clearly identified and addressed, ensuring the benefits that mobile phones provide (such as increased safety) can continue to be enjoyed by our students.

-Tewkesbury School has established this policy to provide school staff, teachers, students and parents/carers with clear guidelines and instructions for the appropriate use of mobile phones on the way to and from school, during school hours and after school.
+Tewkesbury Academy has established this policy to provide school staff, teachers, students and parents/carers with clear guidelines and instructions for the appropriate use of mobile phones on the way to and from school, during school hours and after school.

 The Mobile Phone Policy also applies to students during school excursions, camps and extra- curricular activities both on the school site and off-site.